Barefoot in the Park (song): Composition and lyrics

 "Barefoot in the Park" was written by Blake, Rosalía and Paco Ortega, while its production was handled by the lead artist alongside Maker and Dan Foat.
 It is a serene Latin-infused ballad duet which features trap drums as well as Rosalía's traditional flamenco influences.
 Jessica Roiz of Billboard wrote that the song "fuses Blake's soulful electronic and UK bass sounds with Rosalia's alternative Spanish folk rhythms," while Philip Sherburne of Pitchfork noted the song's "tropical IDM beat."
 Jon Pareles, writing for The New York Times, considered that the single was the only track off Assume Form to feature anything close to "one luminous, fully focused pop chorus [...] despite its minor key and somber descending chords."
-According to Alexis Petridis of The Guardian, Blake's "naturally lugubrious" voice adds an slight edge of uncertainty to the romantic nature of the track.
+According to Alexis Petridis of The Guardian, Blake's "naturally lugubrious" voice adds a slight edge of uncertainty to the romantic nature of the track.

 In its lyrics, the track celebrates "togetherness."
 Blake explained several of the song's lyrics exclusively on Genius.
 Rosalía's verses use imagery of "the sun coming through the clouds and hitting you directly in the eye" to describe love, comparing it to a spiritual experience.
 Meanwhile, Blake's line "Who needs to pray?" reflects how he "[feels] so fucking satisfied in this situation that [he doesn't] need [his] usual devices of making [himself] feel better," rather than meaning "you don't need to pray."
 Another verse, "Saturn starts turning off each ring / Sky's locking up I think," is intended to resemble a bar closing, representing how a day with someone who you're "starting to feel a lot for" ends and "you want it to not be over."